brentgroves/linux/a_d/dotfiles/install-dotfiles.md

 5. vi ~/dotfiles/zsh/.antigenrc
 6. Comment out the robbyrussel theme in ~/dotfiles/zsh/.antigenrc and uncomment the agnoster  theme.
 7. Reopen command prompt

+# wait until now to install fzf. it is referenced in dotfiles
+sudo apt install fzf
 ```